 Lectures by Saharon Shelah, Hebrew University of Jerusalem, Israel and Rutgers University, USA, who is awarded The Rolf Schock Prize 2018 in Logic and Philosophy, and invited speaker Jouko Väänänen, University of Helsinki, Finland.

-Saharon Shelah will give his lecture via a video link from Rutgers University.
+Saharon Shelah will participate via a video link from Rutgers, USA.

 Lunch.
 Information about the lunch will be sent to all who has registered, one week before the symposium.